-Our Sunday Gatherings at at 10:30 AM in-person and live on YouTube.
+Our Sunday Gatherings are at 10:30 AM in-person and live on YouTube.
 Our in-person worship service meets at 3651 Cascade Blvd. in Norman.
-We have hand sanitizer available in our building, and we thank you for wearing a face covering and maintaining a physical distance of 6 feet.

 Wondering what Sunday’s like at Redeemer Church?
 Here are some of the questions we are often asked.
 We cannot wait to meet you, and feel free to reach out if you have more questions about connecting with us.